 ServSafe Manager Training.
-The ServSafe® Manager Training program is developed by the National Restaurant Association with the help of foodservice industry experts who face the same risks you do every day.
+The ServSafe[®] Manager training program is developed by the National Restaurant Association with the help of foodservice industry experts who face the same risks you do every day.
 Students will gain manager food safety knowledge, such as how to handle food sanitation risks and prevent foodborne illness, and how to train employees in food sanitation.
 Prepares students to earn the ServSafe Food Protection Manager Certification, which is accredited by the American National Standards Institute-Conference for Food Protection.
 ServSafe training and certification is recognized by more federal, state and local jurisdictions than any other food safety certification.

-Siemens Mechatronic Systems Certification Program (SMSCP) is a comprehensive industry skills certification in mechatronic systems.
+Siemens Mechatronic Systems Certification Program (SMSCP).
 Offered together with partner schools worldwide the SMSCP is divided into three exam-based levels.
 Each level is directly tied to a job profile that clearly defines the on-the-job competencies of certified personnel.
 A Siemens certification is world-class technical training.
 Automated systems are becoming more complex and pervasive, and an increased knowledge is required to design, operate, and maintain them than ever before.
 Complex mechatronic systems are the nexus of mechanical, electrical, and computerized technologies.
 There is a growing need for qualified people at all levels of an organization with knowledge of integrated mechatronic systems.
 Siemens, a world leader in mechatronic engineering, has responded to this need by creating an industry certification program.

-Topics covered include the following:

-- Mechatronic Systems

-- Electrical Components

-- Mechanical Components and Electrical Drives

-- (Electro) Pneumatic and Hydraulic Control Circuits

-- Digital Fundamentals and PLCs
+Topics covered include the following: Mechatronic Systems, Electrical Components, Mechanical Components and Electrical Drives, (Electro) Pneumatic and Hydraulic Control Circuits, and Digital Fundamentals and PLCs.